Mountainsmith Apex 80 Backpack Review

-The Mountainsmith Apex 80 Backpack is a high volume, expedition style appropriate for long backpacking trips where you need to carry extra food or technical gear.
-With an adjustable length torso, the Apex 80 is loaded with all of the features you’d expect on a high volume top-loading pack, but it is surprisingly light weight (4 pounds 13 ounces) and far less expensive than competing packs from other manufacturers.
+The Mountainsmith Apex 80 Backpack is a high volume, expedition-style appropriate for long backpacking trips where you need to carry extra food or technical gear.
+With an adjustable length torso, the Apex 80 is loaded with all of the features you’d expect on a high volume top-loading pack, but it is surprisingly lightweight (4 pounds 13 ounces) and far less expensive than competing packs from other manufacturers.

 Organization and Storage

-The Apex 80 is configured like many expedition sized backpacks with a floating top lid and high-capacity main compartment, including two zippers that provide access to the contents of the main compartment so you can access buried gear wihtout having to unload the entire pack.
+The Apex 80 is configured like many expedition sized backpacks with a floating top lid and high-capacity main compartment, including two zippers that provide access to the contents of the main compartment so you can access buried gear without having to unload the entire pack.

 The first zipper is located on the front of the pack and opens into a mesh compartment where you can store frequently accessed items.
-The mesh pocket has a rear zipper running down the middle which provides access into the main compartment anything stored in the top half of the pack.
+The mesh pocket has a rear zipper running down the middle which provides access into the main compartment to anything stored in the top half of the pack.
 The mesh provides better visibility into the contents of the pack, but you wouldn’t want to store wet gear here.

 Another zipper is located at the base of the main compartment where most people are likely to store a sleeping bag.
 However, instead of a sleeping bag compartment, there’s a flap inside the main compartment which can be used to create a shelf between a sleeping bag and the gear stored above it.
-The shelf is suspended by webbing hooks inside the main compartment, but can be folded out-of-the-way if you prefer not to use it.
+The shelf is suspended by webbing hooks inside the main compartment but can be folded out-of-the-way if you prefer not to use it.
 This gives you a lot more flexibility in how you pack your gear.